Don't Neglect Plumbing Grounding: The Importance of Electrical Safety in Your Household

 What is plumbing grounding?

-What are the requirements for grounding in plumbing systems?
+What are the prerequisites for the grounding of plumbing systems?

-The National Electrical Code (NEC) provides guidelines for grounding plumbing systems that include that of using electrodes for grounding as well as conductors.
+The National Electrical Code (NEC) offers guidelines for grounding in plumbing systems that include using grounding electrodes as well as conductors.

-What are the most common issues with plumbing grounding?
+What are the most frequent problems that arise with plumbing grounding?

 How can I ensure proper plumbing grounding?